Ji-Keyu/MicroDocSearch/README.md

 MicroDocSearch
 ===

-This repo implements a set of RESTful APIs that allows user to upload documents and search for relevant information using natural languages.
+This repo implements a set of APIs that allows user to upload documents and search for relevant information using natural languages.
+The documents and query don't need to be of the same language.

 # Function
 This repo accepts three endpoints for POST: